• Home

 Techniques and Movements

-Each technique teaches rhythm, precision, and body-mind coordination.
+These techniques help students develop rhythm, precision, control, and body-mind coordination.

 Rules and Discipline